jacobvarner/hoops-blog/_posts/2016-10-11-2016-2017-SEC-Basketball-Season-Preview-and-Predictions-Tennessee-Volunteers.md

 ---
 layout: post
-title: 2016-2017 SEC Basketball Season Preview: Tennessee Volunteers
+title: "2016-2017 SEC Basketball Season Preview: Tennessee Volunteers"
 desciption: >
   Rick Barnes enters his second season as the Tennessee head coach and has quite a challenge with a brutal non-conference schedule and untested newcomers.
 date:   2016-10-11 11:00:00 -0600